-Still, we know it’s hard to put yourself first when work pressure, financial needs, and family demands pile up.
-So we’ve created some simple to-do’s so men can take care of themselves better—every step of the way.
+Still, we know it’s hard to put yourself first when work pressure, financial needs and family demands pile up.
+So we’ve created a simple list so you can take care of yourself better—every step of the way.

-Focus on foods that are full of vitamins, minerals, fiber, and protein.
-If you’re on the go, skip the fast food drive-through—fatty, fried or sugary foods are the worst.
-Instead pack nuts, low-fat yogurt or cheese, or a salad.
+Focus on foods that are full of vitamins, minerals, fiber and protein.
+If you’re on the go, skip the fast-food drive-through.
+Fatty, fried or sugary foods can have a negative health impact over time.
+Pack nuts, low-fat yogurt or cheese, or a salad instead.
 Sneak veggies into homemade smoothies to pack an extra punch.
-At dinnertime, add beans, other legumes, and fish to spice up that cooking routine.
+At dinnertime, add beans, other legumes and fish to spice up your cooking routine.

-By eating lower-calorie, nutrient-dense food through the day, your mental and physical capabilities will improve.
+By eating lower-calorie, nutrient-dense food throughout the day, your mental and physical capabilities will improve.
 So will your body mass index, which measures body fat in relation to your height.
-“Normal weight” men are in the range of 18.5–24.9.
+“Normal weight” men have a body mass index in the range of 18.5–24.9.

 Drinking enough water each day is also key to maintaining health, energy level and mood.
-Experts say 125 ounces, or about a gallon, is a good target. * Speaking of drinking, when you’re in the mood for alcohol, wine or beer, make sure you’re keeping it in moderation: no more than two drinks per day.** Always avoid smoking cigarettes.
+Experts say 125 ounces, or about a gallon, is a good target. * Speaking of drinking, when you’re in the mood for alcohol, wine or beer, make sure you’re consuming in moderation: no more than two drinks per day.
+Always avoid smoking cigarettes.

 Every man—young or old, large or small—must make exercise part of their routine.
-The CDC pushes for 150 minutes of moderate intensity aerobic exercise a week and muscle-strengthening activities at least two other days.
-Go for a run, ride your bike, or sign up for a new sport or outdoor hobby.
+The Centers for Disease Control and Prevention (CDC) pushes for 150 minutes of moderate-intensity aerobic exercise a week and muscle-strengthening activities at least two other days.
+Go for a run, ride your bike or sign up for a new sport or outdoor hobby.
 Cardio workouts are best for losing weight, busting stress and improving sleep.
 Muscle strength, flexibility and balance activities will keep you toned and limber.

-Prioritize 7-9 hours of sleep a night.
+Prioritize seven to nine hours of sleep a night.
 If your mind races with worry, try mindful breathing exercises a few minutes a day and before bedtime.
-See a doctor for check-ups and when you’re sick.
+See a doctor for checkups and when you’re sick, speak with a Teladoc doctor from the comfort of your own home.
 You should have your blood pressure checked at least once every other year.
-Finally, as the headlines made clear this year: don’t skip your annual flu shot.
+Finally, as the headlines made clear this year: Don’t skip your annual flu shot.